tradle/multi-hyperbee/README.md

 const hyperbeeOpts = { keyEncoding: 'utf-8', valueEncoding: 'json' }
 async init() {
   ...
   // Diff feed.
+We will write here all changes.
-In the future this feed may receive diffs from multiple bees, tries and drives const diffFeed = hypercore(diffStorage, feedOpts) const diffHyperbee = new Hyperbee(diffFeed, hyperbeeOpts) await diffHyperbee.ready()
+  // In the future this feed may receive diffs from multiple bees, tries and drives const diffFeed = hypercore(diffStorage, feedOpts) const diffHyperbee = new Hyperbee(diffFeed, hyperbeeOpts) await diffHyperbee.ready()